 Private housing development is a capital intensive process which requires the acquisition of land as the raw material and precursor to the development and sale of private housing.
-Securing a good quality land bank is key to ensuring the sustainability of the business, as the planning process is often protracted meaning it can take up to two years from identification of a site, to securing it with the appropriate consents.
+Securing a good quality land bank is key to ensuring the sustainability of the business, as the planning process is often protracted meaning it can take up to two years from identification of a site, to securing it with the appropriate planning consents.
 Visibility of deliverable consents is therefore critical in applying adequate resources within the business and in providing the confidence to invest in the future.

 As a business we are well placed in terms of having visibility over our raw material, land.
-At present we have 1,339 units with planning consent, principally in the Highlands.
+At present we have 1,147 units (2015: 1,339 units) with planning consent, principally in the Highlands.

-In addition there is the potential for a further 536 units on sites owned by us, which are zoned but currently without planning permission.
+In addition, there is the potential for a further 497 units on sites owned by us, which are zoned but currently without planning permission.